bukkybyte/video_games_machine_learning/README.md

 ## Acknowledgments

-- The dataset is sourced from [Video Game Sales Dataset](https://example-dataset-link.com).
+- The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/thedevastator/video-game-sales-and-ratings).
 - Special thanks to contributors and the open-source community.